 Use real-time stock updates or limited-time offers to communicate scarcity and prompt immediate action.

-For example, displaying messages such as “Only 1 left in stock!” or “Sale ends in 2 hours!” directly on product pages or during checkout can increase the perceived value of purchasing right away.
+For example, displaying messages like “Only 1 left in stock!” or “Sale ends in 2 hours!” can increase the perceived value of purchasing right away.

-Here’s an example of creating scarcity by Uncommon Goods, a New Yorkd-based retailer:
+Here’s an example of creating scarcity by Uncommon Goods, a New York-based retailer:

 6. Simplify the checkout process